wpilibsuite/frc-docs/source/docs/contributing/frc-docs/build-instructions.rst

 Text Editors / IDE
 ^^^^^^^^^^^^^^^^^^

-For development, we recommend that you use VS Code along with the `reStructuredText extension <https://marketplace.visualstudio.com/items?itemName=lextudio.restructuredtext>`_.
+For development, we recommend that you use VS Code along with the [reStructuredText extension](https://marketplace.visualstudio.com/items?itemName=lextudio.restructuredtext).
 However, any text editor will work.

 By default, the reStructuredText extension enables linting with all doc8 features enabled.
 As frc-docs does not follow the line length lint, add the following to your VS Code ``settings.json`` to disable line length linting.